thrust26/6502-QR-code-generator/README.md

 - only byte mode supported
 - no automatic mask pattern evaluation
 - tested only for version 2 QR codes (25x25)
-- memory organization and pixel checking/drawing has to be implemented platform specific
+- memory organization and pixel checking/drawing has to be implemented platform specific; this includes the finder, alignment and timing pattern

 ## License
 Copyright © 2021 Thomas Jentzsch.
 (GPLV3 License)